lzwjava/blog-source/notes/2025-03-21-docker-image-en.md

 ---
-title: "Building and Deploying a Docker Image"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Building and Deploying a Docker Image
 translated: false
-generated: true
 ---

 Here’s a step-by-step guide to building a Spring Boot application into a Docker image and deploying it on a server: